Pimmz/Project-4/README.md

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ![screenshot](documentation/gh-projects.png)